MJKWoolnough/minecraft/nbt/README.md

 ```go
 func Decode(r io.Reader) (Tag, error)
 ```
-Decode will eencode a single tag from the reader using the default settings.
+Decode will encode a single tag from the reader using the default settings.

 #### func  NewTag